 Open Domains tab in the Microsoft 365 admin center, select the domain name and select Remove.

 If you have any users or groups in Microsoft 365 that reference the removed domain name, they must be renamed to the .onmicrosoft.com domain.
 If you force delete the domain name, all users are automatically renamed, in this example to email@example.com.

 Sign in to the Azure AD admin center with an account that is the global admin for the Azure AD organization.

 Select Custom domain names, then add the domain name.
 You'll have to enter the DNS TXT records to verify ownership of the domain name.

-Any users of Power BI or Azure Rights Management service who have licenses assigned in the Office 365 organization must save their dashboards if the domain name is removed.
-They must sign in with a user name like email@example.com rather than firstname.lastname@example.org.
+Any users of Power BI or Azure Rights Management service who have licenses assigned in the Microsoft 365 organization must save their dashboards if the domain name is removed.
+They must sign in with a user name like firstname.lastname@example.org rather than email@example.com.

 External admin takeover

-If you already manage an organization with Azure services or Office 365, you cannot add a custom domain name if it is already verified in another Azure AD organization.
+If you already manage an organization with Azure services or Microsoft 365, you cannot add a custom domain name if it is already verified in another Azure AD organization.
 However, from your managed organization in Azure AD you can take over an unmanaged organization as an external admin takeover.
 The general procedure follows the article Add a custom domain to Azure AD.

 When you verify ownership of the domain name, Azure AD removes the domain name from the unmanaged organization and moves it to your existing organization.
 External admin takeover of an unmanaged directory requires the same DNS TXT validation process as internal admin takeover.
 The difference is that the following are also moved over with the domain name: